 Double Treble Crochet Stitches

 The US double treble crochet stitch (also called double triple) is the next step up in height from the treble crochet stitch.
-The abbreviation is dtr.
-It is used when a long stitch is needed within a crochet design.
-See a photo step-by-step of doing the double treble crochet stitch.
+The crochet abbreviations for it is dtr.
+It is used when a long stitch is needed within a crochet design, one that is even taller than triple crochet.

 - Yarn over hook three times, then insert hook into next stitch.